Who can use the Student Health Center?

 What do I do when the Health Center is closed?

-You may choose to go to any of the following facilities, however, the University does not assume responsibility for payment of Emergency Room fees, prescriptions, or other outside tests:
+You may choose to go to any of the following facilities, however, Arkansas State University does not assume responsibility for payment of emergency transportation, emergency room fees, prescriptions, or outside test such as x-rays, labs, etc.

 - St. Bernards Regional Medical Center, 224 E. Matthews.
 Jonesboro, AR, 870-972-4100